trustpilot/documentation-bruno-collection/README.md

 A review in Trustpilot is feedback provided by a consumer about a business or product.
 Reviews can be either:
 1. Service Reviews - Reviews about the overall business/service
 2. Product Reviews - Reviews about specific products

+- Reviews can have different states: active, reported, etc.
+- Private review endpoints provide more detailed information but require authentication
+- Reviews can be filtered by various criteria like stars, language, date
+- Some reviews may have company replies
+- Reviews can be verified or unverified
+- Reviews can have tags associated with them
+- Reviews can be liked by other consumers
+- Product reviews have additional fields like SKU and product details

 #### How to Find Reviews:
 There are several ways to find reviews depending on your needs: